 All school community members should have the opportunity to identify bullying issues and provide input into how they can be effectively addressed.
-More information can be found in the NSW Department of Education's literature review, Anti-bullying interventions in schools - what works?
+More information can be found in the Centre for Education Statistics and Evaluation's (CESE) literature review, Anti-bullying interventions in schools - what works?
 (PDF 4741.34KB).

 Steps to create safe environments